EnricoTrizio/TargetedDiscriminantAnalysisCVs/README.md

   2. Trained models used in the paper

 #### Tutorial
-You can find a [Google Colab notebook](https://colab.research.google.com/drive/1TO7bAkmIznsdfea2i5NXfNtytJrnkkIt?usp=sharing) to use a NN to train a CV using either the Deep-TDA model.
+You can find a [Google Colab notebook](https://colab.research.google.com/drive/1TO7bAkmIznsdfea2i5NXfNtytJrnkkIt?usp=sharing) to use a NN to train a CV using the Deep-TDA model.

 #### Contacts